eclipse-embed-cdt/web-jekyll/pages/plugins/packs-manager.md

 in.

-Later on, the limits of the technology were revealed, especially the tight connection to Keil/MDK and ARM tools.
+Later on, the limits of the technology were revealed, especially the tight connection to Keil/MDK and Arm tools.

 For the moment all plans to further develop CMSIS Packs are postponed, and resources are directed to **xPacks**, a more flexible